 My family loves Trader Joe’s Scallion Pancakes!
 I always wished they were gluten-free, so I set out to make my own version.
 Pa Jeon is the Korean name for these delicious onion pancakes as they originated in Korea and are a popular snack.
 They can be filled with seafood and other items, and are typically made with rice flour.
 I figured, if Trader Joe can make them with wheat flour, I can make them gluten-free!

-These are Trim Healthy Mama friendly but there are choices.
+These are low-carb, Ketogenic, and Trim Healthy Mama friendly and there are choices, so make the version that fits your diet and lifestyle.
 There are several ways to make these, which I will explain later in the post.
+Please read this part so you can make the version that fits your personal macros.
 For now, the recipe!

-As far as the variations, you can use this recipe as an E, FP or S… But first let me show you how to make these delicious Korean Pancakes, known in Korea as Pa Jeon.
+As far as the Trim Healthy Mama variations, you can use this recipe as an E (energizing), FP (fuel pull) or S (satisfying)… But first let me show you how to make these delicious Korean Pancakes, known in Korea as Pa Jeon.

 Step One: Slice green onions (scallions) or whatever onions you have on hand

 Step Two: Mix Miso and water, mixing well, then add eggs and Baking Blend mixing until combined.
 Miso adds a LOT of flavor to this recipe, so if you leave it out you might want to add in some other flavoring ingredient such as this Better than Bouillon.
 Please look for miso in a local health food store and buy organic, something like this miso.
 Remember it only takes a little to add a lot of flavor.

 Step Three: Spray pan with cooking spray.
 For Trim Healthy Mama’s: IF you want to make this an S (fats for fuel) then you can use butter or coconut oil or even a little bacon grease, for E (low-fat) skip the oil, or use a short spray and use a non-stick skillet.